cloudify-cosmo/docs.getcloudify.org/content/cli/cli_flows/logs-events-flow.md

 title: Logs and Events Workflow
 category: Manager Architecture
 draft: false
-abstract: Describes the flow of streaming metrics from a host to the Cloudify management environment
+abstract: Describes the flow of streaming metrics from a host to the Manager environment
 weight: 800
 aliases: /manager_architecture/logs-events-flow/
 ---
-This section describes the workflow of streaming metrics from a host to the Cloudify management environment.
+This section describes the workflow of streaming metrics from a host to the {{< param cfy_manager_name >}} management environment.

 {{< mermaid >}}